Parabrahmañ (ॐ), பரப்பிரம்மன் (ௐ)

 Other people meditate to a two-dimensional poster, known as a Meru, which is thought to remove negative vibes and influence good luck.
 Still others meditate further to commune directly with the Goddess and with the universe.

 Lord Brahma, Vishnu, and Shiva.
-Creation, Preservation, and Destruction of the Universe.
+Creation, Preservation,

 The story comes from vishnu puran it is like-: